Unicon/shib-cas-authn3/README.md

 Developer Notes
 -------------------------------------------------------------
-The project distributables can be built using `./gradlew`.
+The project distributables can be built using `./gradlew clean build`.
 The artifacts will be in `build/distributions`.

 This project includes a Docker environment to assist with development/testing.